artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 Our app neatly splits into two areas of view controllers, ones that act as a browser chrome, and individual view controllers that normally map 1:1 to [routes][ar_router] on the Artsy website.

-For example, `artsy.net/artwork/glenn-brown-suffer-well` maps to the native `ARArtworkViewController`.
+For example, the route `artsy.net/artwork/glenn-brown-suffer-well` maps to the native `ARArtworkViewController`.

 {% expanded_img /images/emission/eigen.svg %}

-Just as a browser knows very little about the individual content of the pages that it is rendering, the eigen chrome exists _relatively_ independent of the view controllers that are showing.
+Just as a browser knows very little about the individual content of the pages that it's rendering, the eigen chrome exists _relatively_ independent of the view controllers that are showing.

-Each view controller also knows very little about each other, so actions that trigger a new view controller are generally done by creating a string route and passing it through the routing system.
-I've wrote about about this in [Cocoa Architecture: Router Pattern][router_pattern].
+Each view controller also knows very little about each-other, so actions that trigger a new view controller are generally done by creating a string route and passing it through the routing system.
+I've wrote about about pattern this in [Cocoa Architecture: Router Pattern][router_pattern].

-Interestingly if the router cannot route a view controller, it will pass through to a web view.
+Interestingly, if the router cannot route a view controller, it will pass through to a web view.
 This is why we consider the app a [hybrid app][hybrid_app].
-This system means adding new view controllers is extremely easy.
+This pattern means adding new view controllers is extremely easy.

 ### Introducing Emission

 Emission is what we use to contain all of our React Native components.
-Our flagship app Eigen, can depend on and use without needing to bother with the implmentation details of React Native.
+Our flagship app Eigen, can depend on and use without needing to bother with the implementation details of React Native.
 At it's core, Emission is:

 - A node module.
 - A CocoaPod.